 Our society relies in many ways on software or software-based systems, for example in transportation, entertainment, telecommunications, government, business, health, and avionics.

-The first year of the Bachelor of Engineering with Honours is called the Engineering Intermediate Year.
+The first year of the BE(Hons) is called the Engineering Intermediate Year.
 For Software Engineering students, this is made up of:

 Five compulsory courses taken by all Engineering students: